Sky Soldiers: Gameplay

 Players travelled back in time starting in Great Britain 1945, Germany 1915, Japan 1945, Germany 1944, Vietnam 1974, France 1914, Russia 1974 and finally the space station in the present time, 2110.
 Each time stage has two levels, both ending in a boss battle save for the final stage, resulting in a total of 15 Areas.

 The STEALTH ship weapon system is accessed in the beginning of each stage.
 The ship's main shot consists of a semi-automatic Wave Shot.
 The ship's bomb weapons include forward firing Missiles, Fire Balls, Homing missiles and the Buster bomb.
 The ship can be equipped with only one bomb weapon from either category at a time.
 The ship can only be loaded with a certain number of Bomb weapons and they can only be resupplied at the end of the level.
-The only pick-up item in the game is a parachuting human pilot shot down from malfunctioning fighter planes/jets; collecting these pilots results in random Bonus Points.
+The only pick-up item in the game is a parachuting human pilot shot down from malfunctioning fighter planes/jets; collecting these pilots results in random Bonus Points or cannon power-ups, depending on the letter on the parachute itself.

 Reception

-In Japan, Game Machine listed Sky Soldiers on their September 1, 1988 issue as being the fourth most-successful table arcade unit of the month, outperforming titles like Ninja Spirit.
+In Japan, Game Machine listed Sky Soldiers as the fourth most successful table arcade unit of August 1988, outperforming titles like Ninja Spirit.